 5. Mini-Review Article: It is similar to that of review article except in terms of word limit & References.
 The word limit of a mini-review article is 1500-2000 words and it can include a maximum of 50 references.

 6. Conference Proceedings: Conference Proceedings are the short summaries of findings presented at many important Scientific Meetings, International Conferences, Seminars, Congresses and Scientific Events around the world.
 They provide an early picture of current research that is likely to appear later as a published article in any journal.
-Journal of Ophthalmological Science enables fast dissemination of conference papers in dedicated online issues and offers authors, institutions and conference organizers a fast and cost-effective way to provide maximum online exposure for their papers.
+Journal of Molecular and Clinical Ophthalmology enables fast dissemination of conference papers in dedicated online issues and offers authors, institutions and conference organizers a fast and cost-effective way to provide maximum online exposure for their papers.